 The Achenbach Foundation for Graphic Arts has in its collection more than 90,000 works of art on paper including prints, drawings, artist books, and photographs.
-Many of these artworks can be viewed in the George Roberts Seminar Room located at the Legion of Honor with advance notice.
+Many of these artworks can be viewed by qualified researchers in the George Roberts Seminar Room located at the Legion of Honor with advance notice.
 Visitors may learn more about print processes in the Jacqueline and Peter Hoefer Print Study Room on Saturdays, when volunteers share the tools used to make relief, intaglio, and planographic prints.

-Docent-led Class Visits to the Works on Paper Collection:
+Class Visits to the Works on Paper Collection:

 The Jacqueline and Peter Hoefer Print Study Room is open Saturdays 11:30 am–2:30 pm, when volunteers from the Achenbach Graphic Arts Council are available to describe print processes and answer questions about printmaking.